Adversarial Torn-paper Codes: Constructions of Torn-paper Codes

+This index structure is motivated by the property indicated in the following lemma. \begin{lemma} Let $\bfc$ be an $\alpha$-substring of $\bfc''_i\circ \bfc''_{i+1}$, for some $i\in [q^I-1]$.
+Then $i$ can uniquely be recovered from~$\bfc$. \end{lemma} \begin{IEEEproof} Since $\bfc''_i$ and $\bfc''_{i+1}$ differ only at the parity symbol and one additional coordinate (which corresponds to the only position where $\bfc_i$ and $\bfc_{i+1}$ differ), $\bfc$ is either $\bfc''_i$ or a copy of $\bfc''_{i+1}$ with an erroneous parity symbol.
+To obtain~$i$ it suffices to distinguish these two cases, which may be done by calculating the parity symbol of $\bfc''$; If the parity symbol is correct then $i$~equals to the decoding of $\bfc$ (with the Gray-code decoder), and otherwise $i$~equals to the decoding of $\bfc$ minus one. \end{IEEEproof}

-\item \emph{Run-length limited (RLL) encoding}.
-We use an RLL encoder which receives strings of length~$m$ and returns strings of length~$N_n(m)$ that do not contain zero runs of length $f(n)$.
-Constructions of such encoders can be taken from \cite{LevYaa19} or \cite[Lem.~5]{YehMarYaa21}.
-We denote such an encoder by $E_m^{RLL}$. \end{itemize}
+\begin{definition} Let $f,N$ be integers.
+The \emph{Run-length limited (RLL) encoder} $E_N^{RLL}$ receives strings of length~$m(N)$ and returns strings of length~$N$ that do not contain zero runs of length $f$.
+Constructions of such encoders can be taken from \cite{LevYaa19} or \cite[Lem.~4]{YehBarMarYaa23}. \end{definition}